Traffic Splitting with Audiences and Variations

 audiences:

-Undeploying a Real-Time Model
+Undeploying a multi-Variation Realtime Model

 Once you have more than one build deployed, when you undeploy an existing build, you must specify how to split the traffic after the undeployment.

-Undeploying using the UI
+Undeploying models using the UI

 To undeploy a variation: